Ighina/SemanticNetworkVizR/README.md

 From Windows Command Prompt: "the location of R on your computer\R.exe" -e "shiny::runGitHub('Ighina/SemanticNetworkVizR','Ighina')
 *NB: the Command Prompt will give a message saying "Listening on:" followed by an https address, copy the https address on your browser to open the web app.

-The repository includes also a "Text&dictionary example" folder containing three erotic books (in .txt format) across different countries and times on which to perform the codes.
-The "dictionaries" file contains an example of possible dictionaries to be used as the concepts to be investigated in the books.
+The repository includes also a "Text&dictionary example" folder containing examples of how the app can be used.

 *NB at the moment, for a better performance, is preferable to include every word in the dictionary twice, one with first letter capitalised and one without.